 Please provide us with the details of your complaint and the outcome from this complaints process that you would like to see happen.
-Continue on a separate sheet if there is not enough space on this form.
+Continue on a separate sheet if there is not enough space on this form. sheet if there is not enough space on this form.

 Do you wish your complaint to be dealt with under the Authority's Local Resolution Procedure?

-Yes/No

-If you answered No, please briefly explain your reason:

-Only complete this next section if you are requesting that your identity is kept confidential.
+Yes/No If you answered No, please briefly explain your reason: Only complete this next section if you are requesting that your identity is kept confidential.
+6 In the interests of fairness and natural justice, we holiove Members who are

-6. In the interests of fairness and natural justice, we believe Members who are complained about have a right to know who has made the complaint.
+In the interests of fairness and natural justice, we believe Members who are complained about have a right to know who has made the complaint.
 We also believe they have a right to be provided with a summary of the complaint.
 We are unlikely to withhold your identity or details of your complaint unless you have good reason to justify the Authority doing so.